 I’m so proud to have contributed to a dialogue among friends by writing some voiceover lines for Friends vs Friends!
-It’s a fast and fun deck-building PvP shooter developed by Brainwash Gang and published by Raw Fury.
+It’s a fast and fun deck-building PvP shooter developed by Brainwash Gang, music by Beícoli, and published by Raw Fury.
 The visual style and music are delightful.

 A good friend, who encouraged me to finish writing this story after I had it in the draft phase for so long (thank you! :O)), asked a great question on what music I would recommend to listen to while reading Double Jointed.
 I would suggest to listen to music that is familiar to you and that you would listen to in the comfort of your home.